 Winner: Google Vision

 With speed and accuracy being our top priorities, Google’s Vision API was the winner this time around.
-We have confidence in what we saw in our testing, and the pedigree of Google alone instills confidence that they will continue to improve their service.
 We encourage you to pick the service that solves your needs best, as every platform has strengths and weaknesses.
-We will continue to test, review, and ultimately integrate with best of breed services — this space is super hot right now, this is only the beginning.
+We will continue to test, review, and ultimately integrate with best of breed services – this is only the beginning.
 Our goal is to ensure we provide our customers with the best value for their dollar and help them solve complex challenges around intelligent content.